• Skip to primary navigation

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 This is a basic recipe on how to cook instant pot millet.
-The recipe uses simple seasonings to give it some flavor and works as a great alternative to rice or quinoa in grain bowls.
+The recipe uses simple seasonings to flavor it and is a good replacement for rice or quinoa in grain bowls.

 Cooked millet in a bowl with a spoon.